moorepants/moorepants.info/content/blog/introducing-resonance.rst

 The notebooks were presented live in class.
 Each student downloaded the notebook at the beginning of the class period for use on their laptop.
-The instructor led the students through the notebooks by offereing verbal summaries and addendums via "boardwork" to the written text.
+The instructor led the students through the notebooks by offering verbal summaries and addenda via "board work" to the written text.
 The instructor executed the code cells to produce various figures and then discussed them.
 Each notebook included short exercises (about 8-10 per 2 hr period) interspersed throughout the text that were geared to assessing students on the prior 10 minutes of